 Building software systems with reusable components brings many advantages.
-If the reuse concept is utilized on several levels of a system development, the development becomes more efficient, the reliability of the products is enhanced, and the maintenance requirement is significantly reduced.
-The levels of reuse are spread out from the reuse of source code and common libraries, through the reuse of large business components, up to the reuse of the standard products in the configuration of large systems.
+The development becomes more efficient, the reliability of the products is enhanced, and the maintenance requirement is significantly reduced.
 Designing, developing and maintaining components for reuse is, however, a very complex process which places high requirements not only for the component functionality and flexibility, but also for the development organization.
-In this paper, we discuss the different levels of component reuse, and certain aspects of component development.
-As an illustration of reuse issues, we present a successful implementation of a component-based system, which is widely used for industrial process control.
+In this paper we discuss the different levels of component reuse, and certain aspects of component development, such as component generality and efficiency, compatibility problems, the demands on development environment, maintenance, etc. The evolution of requirements for products generates new requirements for components, if components are not enough general and mature.
+This dynamism determines the component life cycle where the component first reaches its stability and later degenerates in an asset that is difficult to use, difficult to adapt and When reaching this stage, the component maintain. becomes an obstacle for efficient reuse and should be replaced.
+Questions related to use of standard and de-facto standard components are addressed specifically.
+As an illustration of reuse issues, we present a successful implementation of a component-based system which is widely used for industrial process control.